 Teaching for Equity

 Teaching has the power to bring all students closer to the future they imagine for themselves.
-That’s why we’ve taken this moment of crisis to reimagine how our education system can build on the brilliance of teachers–not replace it–to better serve the students furthest from opportunity.
+That’s why we are eager to reimagine how our education system can build on the brilliance of teachers–not replace it–to better serve all students.

-Teaching for Equity is an integrated vision designed to guide you to reflect on your teaching, to support whole students, and to live out your commitments to anti-racism.
+Teaching for Equity is an integrated vision designed to guide you to reflect on your teaching, to support whole students, and to live out your commitments to fair opportunity and real results.

 Get Your Digital Copy

 Teaching for Equity is not a prescription.
 Rather, it’s an invitation to reflect on your strengths and prioritize areas for new learning in an integrated way.
-Download your copy to explore three strands of classroom practices, supportive beliefs, and teaching moves designed to create real opportunity.
+Download your copy to explore three strands of classroom practices, supportive beliefs, and teaching moves designed to expand student success.

 A Cohesive Approach Designed from Lessons Learned